iasebsil83/Bash_Tools/README.md

 # **Bash Tools**

-***This repository contains a bunch of little tools that can help you in a bash terminal or just make the use of your bash terminal easier.***
+***This repository contains a bunch of tools that can help you in a bash terminal or just make the use of your bash terminal easier.***

 &nbsp;